fillics/telegrambot-python/README.md

 # telegramBot-python
 How to create a Telegram Bot with Python.
-In this guide, I'll create a bot that gives it back a random quote from two json files ([friends.py](friends.py) and [himym.py](himym.py)).
+In this guide, I'll create a bot that gives it back a random quote from two json files.
 The user can use only the following commands:
 * /start: to run the bot
 * /friends: to get a random Friends quote
 * /himym: to get a random How I met your mother quote
+* /github: to print the link to this guide

 ## Prerequisites
 To create this simple bot, it's recommended to know the Python fundamentals.

+## How does it work
+When the user wants to receive a quote, the bot will choose it randomly from [friends.json](friends.json) and [himym.json](himym.json).
+For sending messages, we'll use the Python library **telepot**.

 ## Getting started
 First of all, you need to install [Python](https://www.python.org/downloads/) and a text editor to code your bot.
 I suggest you to use [Sublime Text](https://www.sublimetext.com/) because it's my favourite one due to its minimalism, but every text editor/IDE is fine.